 Integrated Enterprise Software Enable Cross-Functional Collaboration

-IWI has recognized the importance of cross-functional collaboration by offering full-featured enterprise software including Sage X3 and Sage 300 to improve the efficiency of your operations.
+IWI has recognized the importance of cross-functional collaboration by offering full-featured enterprise software including Sage EM (formerly known as Sage X3) and Sage 300cloud (formerly known as Sage 300) to improve the efficiency of your operations.
 If you would like to evaluate ways to improve your cross-functional collaboration, contact us today.

 For more information on the importance of business system integration in a warehousing or distribution environment, download our whitepaper, “ERP in Wholesale and Distribution: A Logical Solution to Logistical Challenges”.